NikKowPHP/social-brain/TASKS.md

 - [x] Create Chapter 11 on the neuroscience of feedback.
 - [x] Finalize Chapter 11 with refined protocols on neuroplasticity and habit formation.
 - [x] Create Chapter 12 and Conclusion to finalize the book's main content.
+- [x] Finalize book with new Chapter 13, Appendix, and other sections, and revise Chapters 11 & 12.